Wake Windows By Age: A Month-By-Month Guide

 • Refusing to eat

-Pro Tip: If you think your little one is needing more security at night and has outgrown their swaddle, try our Sleep Sack For Babies to help them feel cozy and stay asleep longer.
+Pro Tip: If you think your little one is needing more security at night and has outgrown their swaddle, try putting them to bed in a sleep sack to help them feel cozy and stay asleep longer.
+A sleep sack is a wearable blanket that makes bedtime even more comfy and safe.

 Mom learning about wake windows by age

-Knowing and watching your baby’s sleep cues is one of the best ways to keep your little one on the right sleep schedule.
+As we said, knowing and watching your baby’s sleep cues is one of the best ways to keep your little one on the right sleep schedule.
+Remember, once they exhibit signs that it’s time for some shuteye, put them in their bassinet or crib.

 Even if it’s too cold to venture outside, open your blinds and let in as much natural sunlight as you can.